ASPECTS OF AGING PROCESS

 Dependency:

 It is better to not just throw a stressful situation.
-One must just discuss the subject of the crisis to the older person to prepare him mentally and discuss it in detail later on.
+One must just discuss the subject of the crisis with the older person to prepare him mentally and discuss it in detail later on.

 Limitations: